matt2ology/obsidian-technical-notes/kindle-highlights/Klabnik-Nichols-The Rust Programming Language, 2nd Edition.md

 Question: How do you know when a line of Rust code requires a semicolon or not?

 > end the line with a semicolon (;), which indicates that this expression is over and the next one is ready to begin.
 Most lines of Rust code end with a semicolon. — location: [1651](kindle://book?action=open&asin=B0B7QTX8LL&location=1651) ^ref-33202

 ---

+Rust's solution to C language make files.
+Also draws inspiration from Python's package manager PIP.

+> Just compiling with rustc is fine for simple programs, but as your project grows, you’ll want to manage all the options and make it easy to share your code.
+Next, we’ll introduce you to the Cargo tool, which will help you write real-world Rust programs. — location: [1682](kindle://book?action=open&asin=B0B7QTX8LL&location=1682) ^ref-43362

+---
+A makefile and package manager all wrapped into one tool.

+> Cargo is Rust’s build system and package manager.
+Most Rustaceans use this tool to manage their Rust projects because Cargo handles a lot of tasks for you, such as building your code, downloading the libraries your code depends on, and building those libraries.
+(We call the libraries that your code needs dependencies.) — location: [1686](kindle://book?action=open&asin=B0B7QTX8LL&location=1686) ^ref-10815

+---
+Rust is not so restrictive to dis-allow others from adopting it's opinionated structure and quickly gain benifits from RUST tooling.

+> If you started a project that doesn’t use Cargo, as we did with the “Hello, world!” project, you can convert it to a project that does use Cargo.
+Move the project code into the src directory and create an appropriate Cargo.toml file. — location: [1748](kindle://book?action=open&asin=B0B7QTX8LL&location=1748) ^ref-36167

+---

+> You’ll learn about let, match, methods, associated functions, external crates, and more! — location: [1833](kindle://book?action=open&asin=B0B7QTX8LL&location=1833) ^ref-25829

+---